yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/row.md

 - Section [43.3.5.
 Record Types](https://www.postgresql.org/docs/11/plpgsql-declarations.html#PLPGSQL-DECLARATION-RECORDS)

-You need first to understand how to write a literal for a _"row"_ type value before you can understand, as the [The literal for an array of "row" type values](../array-of-rows/) section explains, how to write the literal for an array of such values.
+You need first to understand how to write a literal for a _"row"_ type value before you can understand, as [The literal for an array of "row" type values](../array-of-rows/) explains, how to write the literal for an array of such values.

-This section uses the same approach as the [The literal for an array of primitive values](../array-of-primitive-values/) section: first it states the rules; and then it illustrates these with examples.
+This section uses the same approach as [The literal for an array of primitive values](../array-of-primitive-values/): first it states the rules; and then it illustrates these with examples.

 ## Statement of the rules

-Just as in the [Statement of the rules](../array-of-primitive-values/#statement-of-the-rules) subsection in the _"The literal for an array of primitive values"_ section, the statement of these rules depends on understanding the notion of the canonical form of a literal.
+Just as in [Statement of the rules](../array-of-primitive-values/#statement-of-the-rules) in the _"The literal for an array of primitive values"_ section, the statement of these rules depends on understanding the notion of the canonical form of a literal.

 If you follow the rules that are stated here, and illustrated in the demonstrations below, then you will always produce a syntactically valid literal which expresses the semantics that you intend.
 It turns out that many other variants, especially for `text[]` values, are legal and can produce the result that you intend.
 However, the rules that govern these exotic uses will not be documented because it is always sufficient to create your literals in canonical form.